SpyDialer Opt Out Guide

 Timelines, Verification & What to Expect

 Most opt-out requests are not instant.
-A practical expectation is 3–7 days for the listing to stop appearing.
+A practical expectation is to re-check after 1–2 days.
 Verification on the official flow is mainly the CAPTCHA and the on-page confirmation prompt, not a mailed letter.
 If nothing changes after 7 days, use the Contact page.
 Ask for the status or resubmit once with the same details.
-This approach helps reduce the risk of identity theft from unwanted exposure.
+This helps reduce unwanted identification or contact from public lookup exposure.

 Edge Cases & Troubleshooting